tesaguri/twitter-stream-rs/README.md

 extern crate twitter_stream;
 ```

-Here is a basic example that prints public mentions @Twitter in JSON format:
+Here is a basic example that prints public mentions to @Twitter in JSON format:

 ```rust
 extern crate twitter_stream;